 Nebraska Medical Cannabis Legalization

-Nebraska voters weighed in on a pair of medical cannabis legalization initiatives, Initiative 437, the Nebraska Medical Cannabis Patient Protection Act, and Initiative 438, the Nebraska Medical Marijuana Regulation Initiative.
+Nebraska voters weighed in on two medical cannabis legalization initiatives: Initiative 437, the Nebraska Medical Cannabis Patient Protection Act, and Initiative 438, the Nebraska Medical Marijuana Regulation Initiative.
 Initiative 437 passed with nearly 71% of the vote.
 It authorizes qualified patients to use, possess, and/or acquire up to five ounces of cannabis to be used to treat a medical condition or its symptoms.
-Patients that are 18 or older only need a written recommendation from a healthcare provider, whereas patients younger than 18 need both a written recommendation from a healthcare provider and written consent from a parent or guardian.
+Patients who are 18 or older only need a written recommendation from a healthcare provider.
+In contrast, patients younger than 18 need both a written recommendation from a healthcare provider and written consent from a parent or guardian.
 Initiative 438 passed with nearly 67% of the vote.
 It legalizes the possession, manufacture, distribution, delivery, and dispensing of medical cannabis.
-Along with this, it establishes the Nebraska Medical Cannabis Commission (the Commission), whose job it is to regulate and provide necessary oversight for the medical cannabis program.
+It also established the Nebraska Medical Cannabis Commission (the Commission), whose job is to regulate and provide necessary oversight for the medical cannabis program.
 The Commission will establish registration criteria by July 1, 2025, and must start granting applicants registration on October 1, 2025.

-It does not appear that either Initiative, 437 or 438, outline specific medical conditions for which cannabis can be used.
-Neither initiative makes mention of the workplace or employers.
+It does not appear that Initiatives 437 or 438 outline specific medical conditions for which cannabis can be used.
+Neither initiative mentions the workplace or employers.

-Although both initiatives were approved, it’s likely that the legal system will have the final say in medical cannabis legalization in the state, as a judge in the Lancaster County District Court recently oversaw a four-day trial pertaining to signature validity on each measure.
-Even once a District Court decision is made, both sides have said they are likely to appeal the case to the state Supreme Court.
+Although both initiatives were approved, the legal system is likely to have the final say in medical cannabis legalization in the state.
+A judge in the Lancaster County District Court recently oversaw a four-day trial regarding signature validity on each measure.
+Even once a District Court decision is made, both sides have said they will likely appeal the case to the state Supreme Court.

 North Dakota Recreational Cannabis Legalization

-This was North Dakota voters’ third attempt at recreational cannabis legalization, with prior measures failing in 2018, 2022 and now in 2024.
+This was North Dakota voters’ third attempt at recreational cannabis legalization, with prior measures failing in 2018, 2022, and now 2024.
 Initiated Measure 5 (Measure 5), or the Marijuana Legalization Initiative, would have legalized recreational cannabis.
-Measure 5 had a number of stipulations that would have given employers broad rights in terms of employees and recreational cannabis use.
+Measure 5 had a number of stipulations that would have given employers broad rights regarding employees and recreational cannabis use.

 South Dakota Recreational Cannabis Legalization